JohnBatmanMySlinky/PBRJ/README.md

 # Bugs
 - ~~My world is upside down!
 Use real pbrt to debug (or pxl-th's)~~
 - Sometimes objects are see through (ie when they have a really bright light behind them)
+- ShapeCore specification bug. what if you spec only a translate? inverse is wrong!
+- Wait do I need to be using ::Radiance and ::Reflectance???
+See spectrum
+- General Rotation is fucked.
+Cloud scene bounding box with rotation dont match.
+AHHHHHHHH
+    - Maybe not... might have been that hidden `data2medium` transformation. recheck this.

 # Ideas
 - ~~Triangles using UInt16 when small enough?~~ I get a very small pay off when I did a quick test.